“Clean eating” is a term we’ve all heard. But, what does it really mean and what does clean eating for kids really look like?

 It’s that simple, and the challenge of a “do it yourself” dish can be a fun activity for the whole family.

-When your kids ask for the next best processed goodie, put your heads together, investigate some recipes, and see what you can make in your own kitchen as a healthier alternative.
+When your kids ask for the next best processed goodie, get your kids in the kitchen!
+Put your heads together, investigate some recipes, and see what you can make in your own kitchen as a healthier alternative.

 A pantry and fridge stocked with clean ingredients helps kids see what whole foods look like, and how these foods come together to make a nourishing meal.